Hinto AI

 Key Features

-• Knowledge Base Generation: A single long-form video becomes a full table of contents with multiple organized, linked articles rather than a single flat guide.
+• Knowledge base generation: A single video becomes a table of contents with multiple organized articles, each independently navigable.

 Pricing

-• Free tier: Yes - 20 total generations, 1 project, 20-minute video upload limit
+• Free tier: Yes, 20 total generations, 1 project, 20-minute video upload limit, 50 hosted articles

 Screenshot of Tango interface